Skip to content

 • Currency or frequency mismatches between claim and contract

 When drift is detected, the pipeline routes the payload to a quarantine queue, generates an exception ticket for vendor management, and prevents automatic settlement.
-For unmatched or partially qualified claims, a fallback routing logic applies a default rate (typically 0.0 or a baseline contractual floor) while preserving the original payload for manual adjudication.
+For unmatched or partially qualified claims, fallback routing logic applies a default rate (typically "0.0" or a baseline contractual floor) while preserving the original payload for manual adjudication.
 This ensures reconciliation throughput remains uninterrupted while maintaining strict audit trails.

 Security & Access Boundaries